marcoconstancio/cloudpt_filemanagers_submenu/README.md

 =====

 * Once the CloudPT folder is selected in *CloudPT->Config CloudPT* area the submenu will only be displayed in that folder.
-* All the configuration (and keys) is saved in *~.cloudpt/cloudpt.ini* on your home folder.
-Make sure the directory *.cloudpt* exists so that configuration is correctly saved.
-In order to reset the configuration, close caja, and use **rm -rif ~./cloudpt/cloudpt.ini** on terminal.
+* All the configuration (and keys) is saved in *~/.cloudpt/cloudpt.ini* on your home folder.
+Make sure the directory *~/.cloudpt* exists so that configuration is correctly saved.
+In order to reset the configuration, close caja, and use **rm -rif ~/.cloudpt/cloudpt.ini** on terminal.
 * Make sure the cloudpt client is running so that the resquested actions, like recovering a file revision, are applied.

 License